[CW: brief mentions of su*cide/SI, discussion of Mental Health]

 If you think you have Premenstrual Dysphoric Disorder, you should see a doctor.
-Before you go, you should track your symptoms.
+Before you go, you should track your cycle.
 This means keeping a daily (or near-daily) record of your mood, physical symptoms, and blood/discharge for 2-3 cycles.
 Your menstrual cycle starts with the first day of your period and ends the day before your next one starts.

 How is PMDD diagnosed?